alv31415/SpotifyAPI/README.md

 Alternatively, if we want to create and modify a playlist, we use the method `get_token`.
 This method will take personal information as arguments (Spotify username and password).
 It uses the `navigator.py` file to create and retrieve a valid token from the <a href = "https://developer.spotify.com/console/post-playlists/"> Create Playlist Console></a>.
 It also contains the logic used to handle token expiration and saving.
 Further details on how `navigator.py` works is provided in the section **Navigator**.

+### Accessing (Public) Playlist Information

+There are 3 methods that can be used to obtain information that is public from playlists:

+* `get_playlist`: given a `playlist_id`, returns the playlist associated with the id.
+Accepts parameters for `market`, as often Spotify has several instances of a track in its catalogue, each available in a different set of markets.

+* `get_playlist_tracks`: given a `playlist_id`, returns the tracks from a playlist associated with the id.
+Accepts parameters for `market`, as often Spotify has several instances of a track in its catalogue, each available in a different set of marketsg.
+Accepts parameters for `limit`, which indicates the number of tracks to be returned.
+1 is the minimum.
+100 is a maximum and default.

+* `get_playlist_id`: given a `playlist_name`, uses the Search Client to return the search for a playlist by name, and returns the id of the top result.

+For further (potential) functionality, check <a href = "https://developer.spotify.com/documentation/web-api/reference/playlists/get-playlist/"> Get a Playlist </a> and <a href = "https://developer.spotify.com/documentation/web-api/reference/playlists/get-playlists-tracks/"> Get a Playlist's Items </a>.

+### Creating & Modifying a Playlist

 ## Browse Client